 Safeguarding culture is described as strong, with regular staff updates, clear record-keeping and appropriate escalation when concerns arise.
 Pupils are also taught how to keep safe locally and online, which is a practical indicator of a school taking real-world risks seriously rather than treating safety as a poster.

 For a community primary, the most useful question is whether pupils leave Year 6 with secure basics, and whether the most able are pushed beyond “secure”.
-The 2024 Key Stage 2 outcomes suggest a broadly steady picture.
+The 2025 Key Stage 2 outcomes suggest a mixed picture.

-In 2024, 62.33% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average is 62%, so the school is essentially in line on the headline measure.
-At the higher standard, 11% reached greater depth across reading, writing and mathematics, above the England average of 8%.
-This matters because it implies that at least a slice of the cohort is being extended beyond the basics, not simply brought to threshold.
+In the 2025 dataset, 50% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 0% reached greater depth across reading, writing and mathematics.
+This matters because it points to a more cautious current outcomes profile than the previous version described.
 (FindMySchool analysis of official data.)

 Other indicators point in the same direction.
-Average scaled scores were 103 in reading and 102 in mathematics.
-Grammar, punctuation and spelling (GPS) averaged 105, with 73% reaching the expected standard in GPS.
-Science is the outlier in the published snapshot, with 67% reaching the expected standard compared with the England average of 82%, which may reflect cohort variation and should be read cautiously in a small school.
+Average scaled scores were 105 in reading and 104 in mathematics.
+Grammar, punctuation and spelling (GPS) averaged 105, with 70% reaching the expected standard in GPS.
+Science is also 70% reaching the expected standard, which may reflect cohort variation and should be read cautiously in a small school.
 (FindMySchool analysis of official data.)

 Rankings are best treated as context, not destiny.
-On FindMySchool’s primary outcomes ranking, the school is ranked 10,983rd in England and 15th locally within the Runcorn area.
-This places performance below the England average overall, in the lower band of schools nationally, even though the combined expected standard is close to England average.
-That mix can happen when a school sits around the middle on several measures but does not consistently outperform across the full set of indicators used in the composite.
+On FindMySchool’s primary outcomes ranking, the school is ranked 11,717th out of 14,978 schools for academic performance and 17th locally within the Runcorn area.
+This places performance in the lower national band overall, and it is a reminder that families should consider the full school experience, not only the rank.

 Parents comparing local options can use the FindMySchool local hub comparison tools to view these outcomes side by side, especially helpful when small-cohort variation can make single-year figures look jumpy.